WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/authorities-vs-peers--pain-points-in-security.md

 Pain Points of Authorities
 --------------------------

-DNS Registrars and Certificate Authorities (CAs) offer examples of centralized authorities of trust on the Internet — and they also offer examples of problems with that centralization as well.
+Individual DNS Registrars and Certificate Authorities (CAs) offer examples of centralized authorities of trust on the Internet — and they also offer examples of problems with that centralization as well.
 Anyone who has tried to move a domain or renew a certificate can personally identify many of the pain points in these systems.
+Though these examples are drawn from the specifics of CAs and registrars, they're mostly pain points for any sort of authority.

 ### Purchase Pain